In digital marketing, some things change fast. That's doubly true during a global pandemic.

-1. They gives order to chaotic blog feeds
+1. They give order to chaotic blog feeds

 The traditional blog feed isn’t ideal when you’re looking for an easy way to browse everything published on a given topic.
 Pillars solve this problem by centering around the root of a topic, then breaking it down into its subtopics in logical succession on one page.